 - Getting to a lower elevation is the best thing you can do.
 If you are on a trek, then it’s time to turn around and head for lower ground.

 - If you haven’t been taking it easy, then it’s time to start.

 - If you’re in Cusco there are some neighboring towns that are lower elevation and also fantastic places to visit.

 - Most importantly, make it known that you aren’t feeling well.
 Talk to the people at your hotel and seek medical attention or advice.
 Sometimes a quick visit to the clinic and a little oxygen will get you turned around.
 Just be sure to not ignore it as it can become a real problem.

-While altitude sickness is a concern it should not discourage you from seeing these amazing sights such as Machu Picchu.
+While altitude sickness is a concern, it should not discourage you from seeing these amazing sights such as Machu Picchu, Annapurna Trek, or Everest Base Camp.
 By taking it easy, hydrating, and following the above tips you will be able to enjoy these wonders of the world.